 3. Promotes restful sleep

-One of the best foods choices to lower your cholesterol is oatmeal, which helps reduce your bad cholesterol (LDL) while leaving the good cholesterol (HDL).
+One of the best food choices to lower your cholesterol is oatmeal, which helps reduce your bad cholesterol (LDL) while leaving the good cholesterol (HDL).

 5. Packed with nutrients